-Although not a large airport, it was voted “Airport of the Year” in 2009 and has all the usual facilities you would expect from an international airport handling over 4 million passengers a year.
+Although Penang is not a large airport it has all the usual facilities you would expect from an international airport handling over four million passengers a year.
 It is situated around 10 miles south of Georgetown, the capital of Penang, in the Bayan Lepas area.